john-friedman/company-fundamentals/readme.md

 ```

 ## Usage
 Takes dictionaries with taxonomy and concept, then standardizes and calculates fundamental values.
-Powers the [datamule](https://github.com/john-friedman/datamule-python) project.
 ```

 sample_simple_xbrl = [